FAST-Open-Source-Community/FAST-Zakhira-CDK/README.md

-# Welcome to Fast Zakhira CDK TypeScript project
+# Welcome to Fast Zakhira CDK project

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+We use this repository to manage aws resources

 ## How do I contribute?